My Position on The Universal Model

 It seems to me that many of the scientists who criticize the UM are like moths that are drawn to and obsess over the most glaring problems with the Universal Model and neglect to give serious thought toward many of the more viable items of research.
 Some members of the UM are quick to use fighting words and inflammatory language that puts scientists on the defensive, which only hurts the UM’s effort to share their discoveries.

-If you would like to know more about these updates and my position regarding other specific UM claims, please comment on this post or contact me directly.
+If you would like to know more about these updates and my position regarding other specific UM claims or would like to help understand any of these issues better from any perspective, please comment on this post or contact me directly.